A Singapore Government Agency Website

 What arts venues are available in Singapore?

 The National Arts Council (NAC) oversees a number of arts spaces, including performance and exhibition spaces, and housing for arts group.
-More information is available from NAC's website at www.nac.gov.sg.
-NAC also maintains a listing of other arts spaces, which can be found
+Learn more at

 Esplanade - Theatres on the Bay is one of the busiest arts centres in the world.
 Over the past ten years, from the time it opened in 2002, the centre has presented more than 22,000 shows, drawing an audience of 16.5 million patrons.
 Its two main venues are the 1,600-seat Concert Hall and a 2000-seat theatre.
 Information on Esplanade - Theatres on the Bay can be found on their website at